elotroalex/chiens/_texts/translation.md

 - A treasure!
 I'm the one who asks for his stolen treasure!
 - London!
 Paris!
 New York!
 Amsterdam!
 - {:.pr} I see them all gathered around me like stars, like triumphal moons
-- and I want with my bad eyes, my rotten breath my braille fingers in
+- and I desire with my bad eyes, my rotten breath, my braille fingers in
 - the lock
 - calculate
 - ah! to think under their calm and dignity and their balance and movement